Skip to content

 <<: *bw-env

-BUNKERWEB_INSTANCES: "bunkerweb" # Match the instance service name
+BUNKERWEB_INSTANCES: "bunkerweb" # Make sure to set the correct instance name

 MULTISITE: "yes"